DmitriBogdanov/hatman-game/README.md

 ## Version History

-Check changelog.txt for detailed development history.
+See changelog.md for detailed development history.

 ## License